 There’s an art to creating an email that your customers will want to open and read.
-With the ever increasing number of businesses using email marketing, it’s important that your email stands out.
-And while there are lots of great tips on best email practices, sometimes it’s the little design mistakes that can send your email straight to “unsubscribe prison.”
-Here are 3 key mistakes to avoid when designing your next email.
+With the ever-increasing number of businesses investing in email marketing, your messages need to stand out.
+And while following tips on email best practices can help maximize the effectiveness of your campaigns, sometimes it’s the little design mistakes that wind up sending your email straight to “unsubscribe prison.”
+Here are three key mistakes to avoid when designing your next email.

 2. Complex or confusing images

-Compelling imagery is an important aspect to grabbing your readers’ attention, but you don’t want to use an image that’s going to overpower your content or potentially distract or offend your customers.
-Keep your images simple, relevant and fun.
-It’s best to use basic, clear images that everyone will immediately associate with your message, and then move on to the content.
-Avoid images that could be puzzling or confusing.
+You should also avoid images that could be puzzling or confusing.
 You don’t want your customers to stop and wonder why the image is there or what it means.
-Also, consider your audience when you’re choosing an image.
-If the image is referencing something specific, take a minute to make sure the majority of your audience will understand the reference.
+Consider your audience when making your selection.
+If the image is referencing something specific or topical like a meme, take a minute to make sure the majority of your audience will understand the reference.
 You’d hate to use an image that unintentionally alienates a potential customer.

 3. Inconsistent messaging or templates

-Keeping these common mistakes in mind the next time you draft a marketing email will help decrease unsubscribes, and increase loyal customers who engage with your content.
-Oftentimes it’s the simpler emails that get read and the consistent styles that retain readers.
+Keeping these common mistakes in mind the next time you draft a marketing email will help decrease unsubscribes and increase loyal customers who engage with your content.
+Often, it’s the simpler emails that get read, and the consistent styles that retain readers.

 Join 140,000 small business owners